In memory of the departed erstwhile stray cat my dad took in when I was in high school.

 God bless his soul along with other cats all around the world.

+An old timer here.
 I have been touch-typing and "Typeracering" for quite a while, on and off (sometimes for over a year), since the start of the last decade.
 A legacy typing youtube channel I haven't updated in a few years: goo.gl/GjECz1.
 Typing sites including Typeracer used to be so bad with the same few quotes on repeat and lots of bots.
 Things have changed a lot and the sites are lit with so many features, functionalities and talented typists.
-These changes were only possible due to the passionate enthusiasm of a few dedicated members of the typing community who felt a change was needed.
-This will forever be one of my biggest takeaways from being a part (previously a more active one) of the community.
-All it takes for change is the will of a few good men and women.
+I primarily practice track these days as it aligns with my current set of goals but if you want to have a friendly set of private races, HMU, we can decide a time!

-One of the most fun (and embarrassing) experiences I have had typing related was winning a Das Keyboard 4 in the UTC for being among the replacement list of participants in the Top 25 (I didn't actually make it to the cutoffs as I underperformed the entire competition).
-The keyboard arrived too late for me to actually participate but nevertheless I got my first mechanical due to it!
-I have also used a Topre, an HP Elite V2 (current keyboard), Apple wired keyboard and of course a cheap laptop keyboard when I first started (my all-time fav) over the years.
+One of the most fun (and embarrassing) experiences I have had typing related was winning a Das Keyboard 4 in the UTC for being a next best replacement for dropouts in qualifying Top 25 (I didn't actually make it to the cutoffs as I underperformed the entire competition).
+The keyboard arrived too late for me to participate in the finals but nevertheless I got my first mechanical due to it!

-Typing tips: Lots of advises are available online for anyone who cares to read by people faster than me --(a).
-So I won't go into the theory but would rather discuss on some hypotheticals.
-From my experience, I can say that anybody can type and achieve standard typing speeds (~100 wpm) given enough moderate and correct (refer (a)) practice no matter how old he or she starts.
+Typing tips: From my experience, I can say that anybody can type and achieve standard typing speeds (~100 wpm) given enough moderate and correct practice no matter how old he or she starts.
 No try harding needed.
 But it will take time and might not happen overnight.
-Some amount of natural talent/starting young is required to be at the very top though.
+Some amount of natural talent/starting young is required to be at the very top though, as some people are naturally better at pattern recognizing and maintaining it, especially when starting at a young age.
 If you are really into the whole typing improvement thing: repetition does lead to mastery and tenacity will take you far, but there is a limit since this is not about brute force but more of developing a "skill", so not all of us will be perfect.
 Some people recommend non-quitting, some people recommend repeating high speed quotes.
 Do whatever you feel like.
 There's no perfect way.
 Some days you will feel it.
 Some days you won't.
-If you are ever stuck in a rut, I would recommend switching things up: this can be done in a variety of ways like going cold turkey for a long time, exploring a new keyboard, changing up variables like the site theme and your sitting position or simply watching a typing video of some faster typist.
-And most importantly, whatever speed you are on: don't fret it.
-As long as you are enjoying the art of typing, you are winning.
-That's just the nature of the game.
-Cheers.
+If you are ever stuck in a rut, I would recommend switching things up.